kgashok/sortUnix/README.md

   1. Make sure you know how `strcmp` function works.
 Visit https://www.geeksforgeeks.org/strcmp-in-c-cpp/
   2. What is code snippet to swap two character array variables in C?
+  3. By the way, what happens when you run `sort numbers.txt`?

 ## Part 4 - Challenge yourself!
 "_I find that I don’t understand things unless I try to program them._"  — Donald E. Knuth, The Art of Computer Programming, Volume 4